lieberscott/distributeBalanceForRocketpool/README.md

 5. Go to the Write Contract tab.
 Connect your node address to Etherscan using a Web3 wallet.
 6. Click `withdrawRPL`, enter the number you just copied and write the transaction
 ![Screen Shot 2023-10-10 at 2 15 04 PM](https://github.com/lieberscott/distributeBalanceForRocketpool/assets/26235414/6506d879-76d3-4b6d-8cdf-6d850e2f379c)

+Thanks to @P-tches in the Rocketpool Discord for helping provide the basic steps.